Omar-Irfan/DSAA/searching/notes.md

   -The functions are very similar for graph traversal -Breadth First Search - Shortest Path
   -Depth First Search - Check to see if it exists

+  ## BFS with Graphs
+  -Allows you to determine shortest path in a graph btwn any node -Used in reccomendations, google maps
+  -BFS basically converts graphs into trees

+  ## DFS with Graphs
+  -Basically like solving a maze
+  -Thats why we use recursion, you back track and try again -Answers the question "does the path exist"

+  ## Dijkstra + Bellman-Ford Algorithims
+  -Used for shortest path problems in a special case -BFS can't do one thing it, assumes each path has the same weight -Bellman-Ford and Dijkstra are ways to find the shortest path in a graph with weighted edges -Bellman-Ford can accomodate negative weight but can take a long time to run worst case is O(n^2) -Dijkstra is faster than that but can't accomodate negative weight

+  ## Summary
+  -Discussed Linear, Binary, BFS and DFS
+  -Also diiscussed advanced shortest path algorithims